Sir Orfeo: Synopsis

-Ac no man knewe that it was he."

 Sir Orfeo arrives in Winchester, his own city, but nobody knows who he is.
 He takes lodgings with a beggar and, leaving Heurodis safely there, travels into the city wearing the beggar's clothes, where he is insulted by many people for his unkempt looks.
 The steward, however, for the love of Sir Orfeo, invites this unknown musician into the castle to play his harp.
 The final action of the story is the testing of the steward's loyalty upon Sir Orfeo's return with Heurodis to reclaim his throne.
 Quickly, the harp is recognized and Sir Orfeo explains that he found it ten years ago beside the mutilated body of a man who had been eaten by a lion.
 Upon hearing this, the steward faints in distress and grief.
 The beggar then reveals to the court that it is Sir Orfeo himself who is speaking to them and when the steward recovers, he is assured by Sir Orfeo that, if he had been pleased to learn of his death, he would have had him thrown out of his kingdom.
 As it is, however, he will make him his heir.
 Heurodis is brought to the castle and all the people weep for joy that their king and queen are alive and well.

+Oral tradition

+Fragments of the ballad survived in the oral tradition in the Shetland Islands.
+John Stickle of Unst and Kitty Anderson of Lerwick were recorded in the 1940s and 1950s singing versions with a refrain in the Norn language.
+The following excerpt is the first two verses of the version collected by Francis James Child from Andrew Coutts, an old man in Unst, which also combines Shetlandic and Norn.